How Often Should You Really Have a Skin Cancer Screening?

 Skin health matters.
-Every hour, one American dies of melanoma, the deadliest (and rarest) form of skin cancer.
-This year, experts expect to see 10,000 deaths from the disease.
-Not to mention, a new report from the Mayo Clinic shows that two types of skin cancer are increasing at startling rates among women.
+Every hour, one American dies of melanoma, the deadliest (and rarest) form of skin cancer, and more than 9,500 people are diagnosed with skin cancer every day, according to the Skin Cancer Foundation.
+Not to mention, a 2017 report from the Mayo Clinic shows that two types of skin cancer are increasing at startling rates among women.
 (That's why these sunscreens for working out are so vital, as are workout clothes that offer UPF protection.)

-Last summer, in an update to the recommendations, the group concluded that "there is not enough evidence to recommend for or against routine screening to find skin cancers early.
+According to the latest recommendations, the group concluded that "there is not enough evidence to recommend for or against routine screening to find skin cancers early.
 This recommendation is for people who do not have a history of skin cancer and who do not have any suspicious moles or other spots."

-So what's a lady to do?
-We caught up with top docs in the field to find out how often you should really have your skin checked.
+But is it better to play it safe than sorry?
+We caught up with top docs in the field to find out how often you should really get a skin cancer screening.

 Recent studies may have failed to show the effectiveness of routine screenings for melanoma for everyone, but dermatologists do still recommend yearly screenings.